 Praslin to La Digue vv € 15.00 pp. one way

 Or you can fly in a supercool 16 pax propelled aircraft from Mahé to Praslin for about € 42.00 pp. one way with air Seychelles.
 The flight is only 15 minutes and can be quite nauseating with strong wind.
 We know because our flight back to Mahé was quite uncomfortable… the moment the stewardess was about to say we could board the plane it started to rain.
 And it rained hard.
 We boarded the plane, no mercy… and off we went.
 Ugh, can still feel it.
-No really it was actually quite cool.
+No really it was actually quite a cool experience.

 The beach is much less white than the ones on Praslin but there are restaurants and bars on the beach and eventhough the water isn’t as blue we are happy with our decision.